Valmiera – St Simon’s Church

 A four-sided, quite massive tower, originally with at least four floors, in addition to the function of a belfry, was also used by the town guards for observation, creating a defense system with the castle and city fortifications.
 The upper storey of the tower was intended for the guards, heated by a fireplace located in the south-west corner.
 Stairs hidden in the thickness of the eastern and southern walls led to it.
 Similar stairs in the northern wall also led to the lower floors, up to the first floor, connected by a staircase with the nave.

-The nave has a length of four rectangular bays, in the central nave positioned with longer sides, 7.8 meters long transversely to the church axis, with the two eastern bays having an irregular plan due to the need to adapt to the curved wall of the chancel arch.
+The nave had a length of four rectangular bays, in the central nave positioned with longer sides, 7.8 meters long transversely to the church axis, with the two eastern bays having an irregular plan due to the need to adapt to the curved wall of the chancel arch.
 The side aisles also received rectangular bays, but by placing their longer sides parallel to the church axis, they became very narrow, 3.4 meters wide.
 The division into aisles was ensured by pointed, stepped arcades based on three pairs of octagonal pillars, above which the entire nave was covered with cross-rib vaults.
-In the central nave, the ribs ran directly onto the walls, without the use of corbels, in the upper parts of the clerestory, so that most of the walls of the nave remained smooth.
+In the central nave, the ribs spring directly from the walls, without the use of corbels, in the upper parts of the clerestory, so that most of the walls of the nave remained smooth.
 From the outside, the central nave is covered with pilaster strips and decorated with an arcaded frieze.

 Current state

-St. Simon church in Valmiera is currently one of the largest Gothic churches outside Riga.
+St. Simon church in Valmiera is currently one of the largest Gothic churches in Latvia outside Riga.
 Its shape from the 13th-15th centuries has been largely preserved.
 In the early modern period, the upper part of the tower with the helmet and spire were transformed, built in the first half of the 18th century.
 In 1851 or 1868 the sacristy was raised by one storey, and in 1908, during major renovation works in the nave, the window openings were changed.
 At that time, a new southern entrance was also created, corbels were made to the ribs of the vault in the aisles, and pilaster strips in the choir received capitals and bases.
 Additionally, the walls were plastered and painted.

 bibliography:

-Alttoa K., Bergholde-Wolf A., Dirveiks I., Grosmane E., Herrmann C., Kadakas V., Ose J., Randla A., Mittelalterlichen Baukunst in Livland (Estland und Lettland).
+Alttoa K., Bergholde-Wolf A., Dirveiks I., Grosmane E., Herrmann C., Kadakas V., Ose I., Randla A., Mittelalterlichen Baukunst in Livland (Estland und Lettland).
 Die Architektur einer historischen Grenzregion im Nordosten Europas, Berlin 2017.